A client guide to part 36 - offers to settle

 Consequences of accepting a Part 36 offer

-If the offer involves the defendant paying a sum of money to the claimant, it must pay that sum within 14 days of the date of acceptance (or any other date agreed between the parties), as otherwise the claimant can enter judgement against it for that sum.
+If the offer involves the defendant paying a sum of money to the claimant, it must pay that sum within 14 days of the date of acceptance (or any other date agreed between the parties), as otherwise the claimant can enter judgment against it for that sum.
 So a defendant must make sure that it can pay the settlement sum within 14 days, before making or accepting a Part 36 offer.

 If the offer is accepted within the Relevant Period, the claimant is entitled to its costs up to the date it accepts the offer.
 If the parties cannot agree the amount of costs, they will be assessed by the court on what is called the standard basis, which normally means that the claimant recovers about 60-70% of the actual costs he has incurred.